 “I love you Evelyn,” a trickle of salty water running down past my cheeks “and I will never, ever forget you.”

 I carried on with the harmony, each tune I reminisced about more of what had happened during my life.
 Just then, the script of my life unraveled before my mind.
 That day, in Dunkirk.
-In the midst of war, guns firing rapidly across the deserted and desolate land.
+In the midst of war, guns firing rapidly across the deserted land.
 Me running, running through broken down buildings to my half-brother Thomas.

 At that moment, I remembered more even farther and farther into my grief-stricken past.
 In December, on Christmas that hobby horse I was given by mother and father.
 It was the first Christmas gift I was given, in a light blue box, and its soft velvety ribbon tied around it.
-As I was the only child, I was forever forlorn and lonely.
+As I was the only child, I was forever lonely.
 That hobby horse, tattered and worn out was given to my grandson, Robert. [to be continued]++ Jasmine

 WW2 Art – Jiovanni – in the style of Paul Nash